julianlk522/julianlk.com/content/tech-qna.md

 ###### With that said...

 ###### Which APIs might "REST" (or an approximation of it) be best suited for?

 In as simple a description as possible: ones prioritizing reliability and broad, long-term compatibility.

 -   Confining possible interactions through specific URI definitions
 -   Clarifying availability of URIs via hypermedia links in returned responses
 -   Compatibility across varying client types, especially for World Wide Web access

 ###### Which APIs might benefit most from GraphQL?

 In as simple a description as possible: the most complex, resource-intensive ones.

 -   Sprawling APIs with complex consumption patterns where the requested data must come from combinations of endpoints
 -   APIs using many endpoints that are hard to keep track of
 -   APIs with heavy request loads where overfetching data is a significant expense

 ###### Which APIs might prefer to use RPC?

-In as simple a description as possible: ones responsible for private, high-trust actions with a greater priority on performance over broad support.
-For example, [microservice](https://en.wikipedia.org/wiki/Microservices)-based backends.
+In as simple a description as possible: ones responsible for private, high-trust actions with a greater priority on performance over broad support. e.g., [microservice](https://en.wikipedia.org/wiki/Microservices)-based backends.

 -   Freedom to execute server actions directly can be a security vulnerability.
 It is less of a concern if the RPC endpoint is kept private.
 -   Non-standardization has the benefit of optionally neglecting delivery of non-essential data, e.g., HTTP response status codes, which can improve processing efficiency at the expense of interoperability.
 This is a worthwhile trade-off if interoperability doesn't matter much.